Jean-Louis Florentz

 Jean-Louis Florentz (19 December 1947 – 4 July 2004) was a French composer.

 Biography

 Born in Asnières-sur-Seine, Florentz was a student of Pierre Schaeffer and Olivier Messiaen.
 In 1978, he won the Lili Boulanger composition prize, followed by various prizes from the SACEM and the Institut de France.
-His incessant travels to Africa allowed him to study ethnomusicology and linguistic.
+His incessant travels to Africa allowed him to study ethnomusicology and linguistics.
 He was a friend of Olivier Latry, organist of Notre-Dame.